digitalmemex/webclient/README.md

 - We will develop a renderer selection facility for compatible map renderers, so that a user can choose wich renderer she wants to use to display her data.

 The webclient will be realized as a standard DeepaMehta OSGI plugin without any additional server side logic.
 It only serves a static HTML5 file and delivers all library dependencies via AMD boot strapping.

+## Prototype

+The current implementation is just a starting point that handles the bootstrap process.

+To get started you have to clone and build this like any other DeepaMehta plugin

+    mvn clean install pax:run

+The local start page is accessible on http://localhost:8080/org.digitalmemex.webclient/index.html

+For simplicity the local DeepaMehta file repository is used as a storage for all JavaScript files, this enables a semi-live code experience - just edit the file and reload the page - as in most environments.